Models of Jacobians of curves: Models of

 \section{Models of $\on{Pic}^0$}

 We saw in \ref{section:NMP} that the logarithmic Jacobian and its strict version are N\'eron models.
-However, while $\Logpic^0_{X/S}$ is proper (in a suitable sense), its strict version $\sLPic^0_{X/S}$ is in general neither quasi-compact nor separated.
+However, while $\Logpic^0_{X/S}$ is proper (in a suitable sense), its strict version $\sLPic^0_{X/S}$ is in general neither quasi-compact, separated, nor universally closed.

 In this section we undertake the study of smooth \textit{separated} group-models of $\Pic^0_{X_U}$.
 We establish a precise correspondence between such models and subgroups of the strict tropical Jacobian $\sTPic^0_{X/S}$.